EMDR Therapy — Billings, MT

 How is EMDR different from regular talk therapy?

-Talk therapy works primarily through insight and understanding — you explore your experiences and build new perspectives through conversation.
+Talk therapy works primarily through insight and understanding.
 EMDR works differently: it targets how traumatic memories are stored in the brain and helps the brain reprocess them at a neurological level.
-Many people who have made progress in talk therapy find EMDR unlocks something that conversation alone couldn't reach.
+Many people who have made progress in talk therapy find EMDR unlocks something that conversation alone couldn’t reach.

 How many sessions will I need?

-It depends on the nature and complexity of what you're working through.
-A single, clearly defined traumatic event can often be processed in 6–12 sessions.
-Complex trauma — multiple events, chronic abuse, childhood neglect — typically requires a longer course of treatment.
-Your therapist will discuss realistic expectations with you early on, and you'll always have input on pace and direction.
+It depends on the nature and complexity of what you’re working through.
+A single, clearly defined traumatic event can often be processed in 6 to 12 sessions.
+Complex trauma, including multiple events, chronic abuse, or childhood neglect, typically requires a longer course of treatment.
+Your therapist will discuss realistic expectations with you early on.

 Is EMDR only for PTSD?

-EMDR was originally developed for PTSD, but it's now used effectively for anxiety, depression, phobias, grief, performance anxiety, eating disorders, chronic pain, and more — essentially any condition with roots in distressing memories or experiences.
-If you're unsure whether EMDR is right for your situation, your therapist will help you figure that out in an initial consultation.
+EMDR was originally developed for PTSD, but it’s now used effectively for anxiety, depression, phobias, grief, performance anxiety, chronic pain, and more: essentially any condition with roots in distressing memories or experiences.
+If you’re unsure whether EMDR is right for your situation, your therapist will help you figure that out in an initial consultation.

 What does EMDR actually feel like?